Last Update: 25/05/20

 The boom in online orders has been remarkable in the first two weeks after the COVID19 lockdown.

-The data collected by Qapla’ show a +45% growth in total shipments managed by our platform, in comparison to the week from 15th February to the 22nd February.
-The graph below represents the last report on 27th March:
+The data collected by Qapla’ show a +103% growth in total shipments managed by our platform, in comparison to the week from 15th February to the 22nd February.
+The graph below represents the last report on May the 22nd:

-eCommerce Sales in Italy by sector – Q1 2020
+eCommerce Sales in Italy by sector – Jan/May 2020

 The performance of each eCommerce sector is different and some fields, even in the first week, suffered losses.
 Here we consider the comparison with the week from Saturday 15th to Friday 22nd February because it was before the first safety measures by the Italian government (and Saturday is the first day for most eCommerce to prepare the deliveries for the next week).

-- Fashion: eCommerce selling clothing and shoes score a total light drop of -2,6% in the last week compared to that period and a bad trend is clear: -2,8% compared to the second week of March.
-Sales of some fashion stores really fell but there are up and downs in all the covered period.
+- Fashion: eCommerce selling clothing and shoes score a total light drop of +63% in the last week compared to that period.
+Sales fashion stores fell by -100% in the 08/05 – 15/05 week but there are up and downs in all the covered period.

-- Cosmetics & Personal Care: products belonging to the field of Personal Care are beginning to score bad results, due to the closure of some important shops but now it’s consistently growing: +180% in the same period.
+- Cosmetics & Personal Care: products belonging to the field of Personal Care scored bad results in the second half of March, due to the closure of some important shops but now it’s consistently growing: +180% in the same period.
 Some eCommerce were subjected to the last government ordinance on essential allowed activities.

 - Wine & Beverage: this represents the most surprising case of the period.
-The field that includes wine, beer, spirits and water stores skyrocket by +245% in the period considered and by +121,9% in the last week!
+The field that includes wine, beer, spirits, and water stores skyrocket by +301% in the period considered!

-- Pet: also this one is very interesting.
-ECommerce selling items for pet sold +100% more in the entire period and +73,6% in the last week, so the trend is steady in this case too.
+- Pet: ECommerce selling items for pet sold +6% more in the entire period after great increases in March and April; the trend is really descending.

 You can appreciate the trend of each sector in the chart below updated to 22nd of May:

 © Blog Qapla’, all rights reserved